cengage-csp-students-prod-2/9780357881019-fundamentals-of-python-3e-f486b566-e2b8-4417-a8ed-38577b13a5c4/chapter11/ex06/instructions/instructions-summary.md

 Define a function named `cleanStats` in the file **hoopstatsapp.py**.
 This function expects a data frame as an argument and returns the frame cleaned according to the steps listed previously.
 You should call this function after the frame is loaded from the CSV file and before it is passed to the `HoopStatsView` constructor.
 (LO: 11.2, 11.3)

+An example of the program is shown below:
 Before calling the `cleanStats` function on, the frame would look like:

 <center>
 <img src="../assets/chapter11ex06-1.png" alt="Before" width="400"/>
 </center>

 After calling the `cleanStats` function, the frame would look like:

 <center>
 <img src="../assets/chapter11ex06-2.png" alt="After" width="400"/>
 </center>

 ## Your Tasks